 Essential Element: This quote’s Essential Element is Formation Science.

-Additive/Variant Analysis: This additive analysis supports the need for an operating system for an organization and/or business, including a church.
+Additive/Variant Analysis: This additive analysis supports the need for an organization and/or business operating system, including a church.

-Contextualization: The organization I recently joined is new and is wise enough to incorporate EOS at the start with the goal of being more efficient from the start.
+Contextualization: The organization I recently joined is new and is wise enough to incorporate EOS at the start to be more efficient.
 As one that has belonged to and managed organizations that were inefficient, I appreciate the opportunity to learn about EOS.
-When I started my non-profit, I did so from the ground up and developed my own systems.
+When I started my non-profit, I developed my own systems from the ground up.
 Something like EOS is simplistic enough that existing organizations and churches could adopt it to increase their productivity and conflict resolution.
 I hope to recommend this product to other businesses and churches in the future.

 Source Seven: Johnson, C.N.
 (2022).
 Business As Mission, In A Nutshell - All the Basics: The Essential Road Map for Christian Entrepreneurs. https://a.co/d/grUMpMW